MichaelCurrin/coding-blog/_posts/2020-02-03-interview-tips.md

 - Reverse the letters in each word of a sentence.
 - Check if a word is a palindrome.
 - Fibonacci sequence - either a series of numbers or a given number at a position (the Nth number).
+- Check whether an IP address is valid.

+As an extra part, you can require the challenge include reading input from or writing output to a file.

 ## Rating